-Professor Lambers-Heerspink has received personal grants from the Netherlands Organisation of Scientific Research, the Young Investigator Research Award from the European Foundation for the Study of Diabetes, the Harry Keen award from the EASD, and several personal grants to develop novel strategies to improve the treatment for patients with type 2 diabetes and kidney complications.
+Professor Lambers-Heerspink has received grants from the Netherlands Organisation of Scientific Research, the Young Investigator Research Award from the European Foundation for the Study of Diabetes, the Harry Keen Award from the EASD, and several personal grants to develop novel strategies to improve the treatment for patients with type 2 diabetes and kidney complications.
 He is an editorial board member of the Clinical Journal of the American Society of Nephrology and served as guest editor for scientific journals including Diabetes Obesity & Metabolism and Nephrology Dialysis Transplantation.
-He has authored and coauthored over 250 peer-reviewed publications.
+He has authored and coauthored over 350 peer-reviewed publications.

-Consultant: Abbvie, Astellas, AstraZeneca, Bayer Pharmaceuticals, Boehringer Ingelheim, CSL Pharma, Chinook, Fresenius Medical Care, Gilead, Goldfinch Bio,

-Janssen, Merck & Co, Mundipharma, Mitsubishi Tanabe, Retrophin graders.
+HJLH reports consultancy fees from Abbvie, AstraZeneca, Bayer Pharmaceuticals, Boehringer Ingelheim, Chinook, CSL Behring, Dimerix, Gilead, Goldfinch Bio, Janssen, Merck & Co, Mitsubishi Tanabe, Mundipharma, education teacher for seventh and eighth graders.
 Clint served in the US Army during the Vietnam War.
 Clint is married, has 3 sons and 10 grandchildren, and is active in his church.
 He received a kidney transplant on June 13, 2017, at the Michael E. DeBakey VA Medical Center in Houston, TX, USA.